Ahn Hyo-seop: 2017–2020: Rising popularity

+2021–present: Transition to lead roles

 In 2021, Ahn starred in the historical-fantasy drama Lovers of the Red Sky adapted from the novel written by Jung Eun-gwol, playing the role of Ha Ram, a blind astrologer who reads the stars, while living a disguised life as Ilwolseong – chief of an information organisation and whose body is possessed by Ma Wang (the Demon King) since childhood, alongside Kim Yoo-jung as Hong Cheon-gi, a female painter.
 For his portrayal of multiple roles as Ha Ram, Ilwolseong and Ma Wang, he received Excellence Award, Actor in a Miniseries Genre/Fantasy Drama and won Best Couple Award with Kim Yoo-jung at 2021 SBS Drama Awards.

 In 2022, Ahn starred in the SBS-broadcast and Netflix-distributed romantic comedy drama Business Proposal adapted from the webtoon with the same title, with Kim Se-jeong.
 He played the role of Kang Tae-mu, a third generation chaebol and CEO.
-In March 2022, he was cast in the Netflix series A Time Called You, South Korean adaptation of the Taiwanese drama Someday Or One Day.
-In May 2022, Ahn signed with The Present Co., the agency he co-founded with a manager who worked with him before his debut.
+In March 2022, he was cast in the Netflix series A Time Called You, South Korean adaptation of the Taiwanese drama Someday or One Day.
+In May 2022, Ahn signed with The Present Company, the agency he co-founded with a manager who worked with him before his debut.

+In 2023, Ahn reprised his role as Seo Woo-jin in the third season of the hit medical drama Dr. Romantic.
+In 2024, he was cast in his first film, the live-action fantasy Omniscient Reader: The Prophecy, an adaptation of the web novel Omniscient Reader's Viewpoint by Sing Shong.
+Directed by Kim Byung-woo, the film features Ahn as Kim Dok-ja, a character who finds himself in a world where a web novel he read has become reality.
+He partners with the novel's protagonist, Yoo Joong-hyuk (Lee Min-ho), to alter their destiny and avert the world's destruction.

+In June 2025, Ahn made his voice acting debut as Jinu, a member of the fictional K-pop boy band Saja Boys, in the Netflix animated musical film KPop Demon Hunters.
+The film quickly rose to the top of Netflix's global charts for three consecutive days, achieving the No. 1 ranking in 31 countries.
+This gives Ahn wider international recognition.
+Ahn appeared in his first music show as a guest in The Seasons: Park Bo-gum's Cantabile in July 2025.

+Other ventures

+Endorsements

+Following his successful dramas, Ahn became a model for various brands, including cosmetics, fashion, and food and beverages.
+In March 2024, he was officially announced as a brand ambassador for Lacoste.